Ayneg-Kyiv/Ayneg-Kyiv/README.md

 - 👋 Hi, I’m @Ayneg-Kyiv
 - 👀 I’m interested in Programming and games
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C#
-- glad to take any advise what to learn to be relevant in programmig.
+- glad to take any advise what to learn to be relevant in programming.